Tata Nano Singur controversy: Background

 The rapid rise in the population of West Bengal has not been accompanied by significant economic growth.
 Key indicators such as unemployment rates, poverty rates, infant mortality rates, job growth rates, per capita income, mobile phone penetration rates lag the more industrialized states of India.
 Local politicians gained power by promising agricultural land to landless farmers, but given West Bengal's population density, the land-holdings are small and the yields are insufficient to sustain poor families.
 While the shift from agriculture to industrial jobs requires re-training, given India's economic growth, it provides an opportunity for earning higher income.

 Several other states had offered land to Tata Motors for the project.

 The people staying in the proposed land were forced to evacuate by the government.
 The compensation given was considered inadequate and the new housing facilities offered were delayed.
 This led to the protest of the peasants backed by opposition political parties.

 The company had made substantial promises.
 According to their claims, Singur would become a mini-auto city and approximately 70 vendors would set up shop along with the factory.
 The total investment planned is to the tune of Rs 1,000 crore.
 The project had, however, generated controversy right from the start, particularly on the question of state acquisition of fertile agricultural land for private enterprise.

 The land acquisition controversy

-On 23 September 2008, Tatas decided to leave Singur in West Bengal, the decision is reported to have been made by the Tata management and the Bengal government had been informed.
+On 23 September 2008, Tatas decided to leave Singur in West Bengal, the decision is reported to have been made by the Tata management and the West Bengal government had been informed.
 On 3 October it became official that TATA will leave Singur (WB) when Ratan Tata announced it in a press conference in Kolkata.